 A great thing about WMSP is that you will hardly see anyone else out.
 I went on a Saturday morning around 10am, and I only saw three other skiers.

 Warming up, I took off most of my layers.
-The wind was still really cold, so I kept my Fleece Headband on and put my outer shell back on.
+The wind was still really cold though.
 Because I carry so much with me, I ski with 18 liter pack on me.
 In it, I keep an extra layer, extra mittens, my thermos of hot tea, camera stuff, and a snack.

 I would say the two downsides to cross country skiing at WMSP are: